Project Depth in Oklahoma City

 Scope Includes

-- Selective demolition and structural modifications
+- Selective demolition and structural modifications with existing-condition documentation before work begins

-- Envelope, façade, and common-area upgrades
+- Envelope, façade, and common-area upgrades with hail-resistant and freeze-thaw roof system specification

-- Utility modernization and code alignment
+- Utility modernization and IBC 2018 Oklahoma City code alignment for renovated occupancies

-- Interior refresh and phased turnover
+- Interior refresh and phased turnover coordinated with existing tenant operations in Bricktown, Midtown, and Film Row

 Delivery Process

-- Survey existing conditions and identify constraints
+- Survey existing conditions and identify constraints including subgrade unknowns and deferred maintenance

-- Develop phased renovation schedule by occupancy needs
+- Develop phased renovation schedule by occupancy needs and City of Oklahoma City permit review sequence

-- Coordinate permitting and inspection milestones
+- Coordinate permitting and inspection milestones with historic preservation review where applicable

-- Deliver updated spaces with closeout documentation
+- Deliver updated spaces with closeout documentation and as-built drawings for updated building systems

 Where This Service Is Active